... make complex queries with the GraphQL endpoint.

 The next paragraph will give you a short introduction about the different endpoints.
 After that we have some useful links to additional pages about specific aspects of the API.

-Technically the API has only a single endpoint, but we generate different documentations for the different areas and aspects of the UI.
+Technically the API has only a single endpoint, but they API is distributed in several parts, with different principles and generated documentations:

 You can find the link to your Content API in the API section of the Management UI:

-For example, this this is the Content API for my (Sebastian, CTO) personal profile page:
+For example, this this is the Content API for the app that serves the content for the Squidex website:

 The rest of the API is the same for all your apps.
 This includes endpoints to query and manipulate apps, schemas, assets, rules and all settings.
 For the cloud the generated documentation and can be found at:

 We provide dedicated endpoints for different parts of the API.
 The CDN is not that very valuable for management endpoints, such as querying schemas and and settings, where you always want to retrieve the current version and it is not an easy task to get the caching behavior right to always provide up to date information.
 Therefore the decision has been made to provide specialized endpoints.